MichaelSalSail/Rabbits_ML_3HJ/README.md

 impacts the environment because of its high population growth.
 Australia is overrun by wild rabbits.
-Predators introduced to new areas, such as the Burmese python in Florida, lead to sharp declines in prey populations and are thereby viewed as more harmful invasive species.
+Predators introduced to new areas, such as the Burmese python in Florida, lead to sharp declines in prey populations and are thereby viewed as more harmful.
 Although rabbits are classified as pests, their impact has been devastating.
 They lead to the opposite problem of inflated predator populations.
 Furthermore, rabbit homes erode the soil leading to desertification while crop destruction has